gavchan/exitwp3/README.rst

 ##################
-ExitWP3 for Gatsby
+ExitWP3: Python 3 Port of Exitwp
 ##################

-This is a port of Thomas Frössman's ExitWP tool (for Jekyll) with modifications for Python 3
+This is a python 3 port of Thomas Frössman's ExitWP tool (for Jekyll) with modifications for Python 3

 Exitwp is tool for making migration from one or more wordpress blogs to a markdown format for use in a static site generator like Gatsby.